Consensys/doc.goquorum/docs/HowTo/Use/JSON-RPC-API-Security.md

 ### `ethclient`

 `ethclient` provides a Go client for the Ethereum RPC API.
-It also supports GoQuorum-specific APIs and the ability to invoke protected APIs.
+It also supports GoQuorum-specific APIs and protected APIs.

 === "HTTP"

-    For HTTP endpoint, the preauthenticated token is populated in `Authorization` HTTP request header for each call.
+    For the HTTP endpoint, the preauthenticated token is populated in the `Authorization` HTTP request header for each call.
-    The token value is obtained from `rpc.HttpCredentialsProviderFunc` implementation which is configured after `rpc.Client` is instantiated.
+    The token value is obtained from the `rpc.HttpCredentialsProviderFunc` implementation, which is configured after `rpc.Client` is instantiated.

     ```go